classner/caffe-brewer/README.md

 Now simply run the magic command `scons` to get the library objects built into the folder `objects`, the headers to the folder `includes`, and current versions of many dependencies to `lib`.
-The test executable is built into the folder `bin` as `caffe-gtest-all`.
+The test executable is built into the folder `bin` as `caffe-gtest-all` if you use the option `--with-tests`.
 On Windows, you will have to do this in a console with elevated privileges, because MSVC uses an otherwise unwritable folder for temporary files.
 Optionally, add `--jobs=X`, to use parallel building to speed up the process.

-Additional options are `--with-python`, to build the python library to the folder `python`, and `--with-tools`, to build the tools also into the folder `bin`.
+Additional options are `--with-python`, to build the python library to the folder `python`, `--with-tools`, to build the tools into the folder `bin` and `--disable-optimization` on Windows to get a debug build.
 Use the option `--cpu-only` to build the CPU version of the library.

 ### Specify GPU architectures